Get Started with GraalVM Native Image

 : This profile builds an executable file using GraalVM Native Image.java_agent

-: This profile builds the Java application with a tracing agent that tracks all usages of the dynamic code in your application and captures this information into configuration files.
+: This profile builds the application with a Java agent that tracks all usages of the dynamic code in your application and captures this information into configuration files.
 More on this later.

-You use a particular Maven profile by passing it as a parameter to the mvn
+You use a particular Maven profile name by passing it as a parameter to the mvn

 mvn clean package exec:exec